 GRMON2 | End of Life | Superseded by GRMON3 in 2019 |

-The Operating System (OS) support provided by Cobham Gaisler are mainly processor architectural port, BSP and toolchain.
+The Operating System (OS) support provided by us are mainly processor architectural port, BSP and toolchain.
 Apart from BCC, which is a stand-alone run-time, the OS support adheres to the life cycle of the distributing organization.
 The toolchains life cycles are described in the next paragraph.
-The LEON Linux distribution are tracking a LTSI release to guarantee long-term kernel support, for details see Linux page.
+The LEON Linux distribution are tracking mainline long term stable ( LTS) releases, for details see Linux page.
 The VxWorks for LEON distribution follows Wind River's life cycle also aiming to provide long-term support.

 Product |